Dine at a romantic restaurant

 - Enjoy theatre under the stars at the Regent’s Park Open Air Theatre.

 - Make the most of the sunshine and dine alfresco, for laid-back romantic dates in London.

-- Gaze lovingly at Regent’s Park's stunning rose garden.
+- Gaze lovingly at blooms in Regent’s Park and Hyde Park's dedicated rose gardens.

 - Hire a rowing boat on the Serpentine lake in Hyde Park.

 - See one of the Bard's romantic plays at Shakespeare's Globe.